-Sometimes I get excited about what I learn from studying the bible and subsequently what I believe. ?I expect that others will be just as excited. ?However, I find that such isn’t the case. ?Time and time again I find myself reaching out to “strangers” for encouragement and a sanity check.
-Am I being presumptuous or foolish in my faith? ?When things don’t happen immediately, then I start wondering if there is something wrong with me hindering the results of my applied faith. ?
+Sometimes I get excited about what I learn from studying the bible and subsequently what I believe. ?I expect that others will be just as excited. ?However, I find that such isn’t the case. ?Time and time again I find myself reaching out to “strangers” for encouragement. ?Am I being presumptuous or foolish in my faith? ?When things don’t happen immediately, then I start wondering if there is something wrong with me hindering the results of my applied faith. ?

-Luke 14:26 -- If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
+Luke 14:26 — If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.

-You may find that when you really start pursuing God and you really start practicing what you learn from scripture, that you will be walking alone. ?My experiences is that people really do not trust God or rather rely on him. ?They say they trust God, but when you look at what they actually do in their lives, you will find that their faith is in self and others (e.g., the doctor). ?They then try to immerse you with that same doubt and unbelief. ?It is amazing how the unbelief of those closest to you affects you. ?It is very easy to fall into unbelief, because physically (naturally) speaking, it seems rather logical. ?It seems logical to rely on the doctor who has spent years practicing medicine. ?It seems logical to depend on the bank when you need funds. ?It is silly, in the eyes of those who do not truly trust God, to believe God and trust him to heal, deliver, prosper, etc.
+You may find that when you really start pursuing God and you really start practicing what you learn from scripture, that you will be walking alone. ?My experiences is that people really do not trust God or rather rely on him. ?They say they trust God, but when you look at what they actually do in their lives, you will find that their faith is in self and others (e.g., the doctor). ?They then try to immerse you with that same doubt and unbelief. ?It is amazing how the unbelief of those closest to you affects you. ?It is very easy to fall into unbelief, because physically (naturally) speaking, it seems rather logical. ?It seems logical to rely on the doctor who has spent years practicing medicine. ?It seems logical to depend on the bank when you need funds. ?It is silly, in the eyes of those who do not truly trust God (the world), to believe God and trust him to heal, deliver, prosper, etc.

 Another thing that Jesus said is very clear to me now.